 Q: What organs and tissues can be donated?
+A:

 Q: I’m an Ohio resident.
 How can I register as a donor?
+A:

 Ohio established the Ohio Donor Registry in July 2002.
-The registry’s database is maintained by the Ohio Bureau of Motor Vehicles, and allows only organ, tissue and eye procurement organizations access 24 hours a day, seven days a week.
-Your registration as a donor is an “advance directive” for your organs, tissues and/or eyes, if usable, to be recovered upon your death.
-You can declare your wish to become a donor when renewing your driver’s license or state identification card at the Bureau of Motor Vehicles (BMV), by registering online at www.bmv.ohio.gov
+The registry’s database is maintained by the Ohio BMV, and allows only organ, tissue and eye procurement organizations access 24 hours a day, seven days a week.
+Your registration as a donor is an “advance authorization” for your organs, tissues and/or eyes, if usable, to be recovered upon your death.
+You can declare your wish to become a donor when receiving your driver’s license or state identification card at the BMV, by registering online at www.bmv.ohio.gov

 Q: How might my donated organs or tissues be used?
+A:

 Under Ohio law, an anatomical gift may be used for transplantation, therapy, research or education.
 All of these possible uses are listed on the Ohio Donor Registry Enrollment Form.
-If any of these possible uses is objectionable to you, you should you should specify the uses that are acceptable on the on-line or paper form.
+If any of these possible uses is objectionable to you, you should you should specify the uses that are acceptable on the online or paper form.

 Q: How are life-saving organs allocated?
+A:

-The United Network for Organ Sharing (UNOS) maintains a national, computerized list of more than 110,000 patients awaiting kidney, heart, lung, liver, intestine, small bowel and pancreas transplants.
+The United Network for Organ Sharing (UNOS) maintains a national, computerized list of approximately 120,000 patients awaiting kidney, heart, lung, liver, intestine, small bowel and pancreas transplants.
 Donors are matched against the list of transplant candidates before an organ is offered for transplantation.
 Specific information about a donor is entered into the UNOS computer by an organ procurement organization.
 The computer first rules out potential recipients who are not compatible for blood type and body size.
 The computer then calculates a rank order for each remaining patient on the list.
 A patient's priority point score is determined by a number of variables including medical urgency, time waiting, and the degree of match with the donor.
 The UNOS computer does not consider race, income, or social status when determining potential recipients.
 The offer for the available organ is then made by the organ procurement organization to the identified patient’s transplant center.

 Q: How does Ohio legislation increase the dissemination of information about donation?
+A:

 House Bill 407, passed in July 2002, requires students who attend driver’s education courses in public schools or private enterprises to receive education about organ, tissue and eye donation.

-Q: How does legislation encourage employees to become donors?
+Q: How does legislation encourage employees to become donors?A:

 Through the Ohio Donor Leave Act (House Bill 326), effective February 2002, any state employee can receive up to 30 days of paid leave to serve as a living organ donor and up to seven days of paid leave to serve as a bone marrow donor.
 This law also requires information about liver, kidney and bone marrow donation leave benefits to be provided periodically to state employees.
 In addition, this Act encourages political subdivisions and private employers to grant similar paid leave to their employees.

 Also, programs have been developed to help corporations raise awareness among employees about organ and tissue donation.
 Your local organ procurement organization (OPO) has free materials for use in the workplace.
-For more information, contact your local OPO through www.donatelifeohio.org .
+For more information, contact your local OPO through www.donatelifeohio.org

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by the Ohio State Bar Association, reviewed by Sen. Bill Seitz, and updated by Marilyn Pongonis, director of communications for Lifeline of Ohio.